 Our ambition as we move towards 2024 is to be focused on prevention and developing our Co-ordinated Community Response model to be inclusive of a proactive system wide approach that prevents domestic abuse and violence from occurring in the first place.
-Our vision is aspirational and where we in Wigan deem domestic abuse as being unacceptable in all its forms.
-Where we want people in our community to be able to live safely and have happy lives free from abuse.
+Our vision is aspirational and where we in Wigan deem domestic abuse as being unacceptable in all its forms, and where we want people in our community to be able to live safely and have happy lives free from abuse.

-We need to ensure that this model has a whole family approach at its core, ensuring families receive the support and protection they need at the right time, delivered in the right way, by the right person.
-Where this cannot be achieved. we need to establish the earliest possible opportunity for intervention and in order to prevent the abuse escalating, thereby effectively protecting victims and their children whilst bringing perpetrators to account quickly.
-This focus provides long term sustainable reductions in violence and abuse, reduces the longer-term impact and drives down future demands and cost.
-We need to ensure that we bridge the gap between strategy and practice through awareness, confidence building and training.
+We need to ensure that this model has a whole family approach at its core, ensuring families receive the support and protection they need at the right time, delivered in the right way by the right person.
+Where this cannot be achieved. we need to establish the earliest possible opportunity for intervention and prevent the abuse escalating thereby effectively protecting victims and their children while bringing perpetrators to account quickly.
+This focus provides long term sustainable reductions in violence and abuse. reduces the longer-term impact, and hence drives down future demands and cost.
+We need to ensure we bridge the gap between strategy and practice through awareness, confidence building and training.

 Domestic Abuse can affect anyone at any time and its affects can stretch across families, friendship circles, peer groups and communities.
 It is indiscriminatory in its nature and in order to challenge this, we need to be indiscriminatory too.
 Removing the blockages and reasons for this behaviour being acceptable and tolerated.
-Removing the blockages and reasons for not disclosing and seeking help and removing the blockages and reasons for inequalities wherever they may be.
+Removing the blockages and reasons for not disclosing and seeking help and removing the blockages and reasons for inequalities wherever they may be

-We will work with families collaboratively to ensure they feel supported and empowered which will bring about effective change.
-We will do this by ensuring we take the service offer to the heart of the community with which the victim identifies.
-We will not only listen but we will hear the voice of the victim and families.

-Our core elements for future success will be driven by individual sustainability and not just service design.
-This will be embedded within a robust Governance structure and developed as part of existing services as one continuous offer is crucial to future integrated working and delivery.
+We will ensure families feel they are being worked with and feel that they are being supported and empowered to bring about effective change and we will do this by ensuring we take the service offer to the heart of the community with which the victim identifies, not just listening but actually hearing the voice of the victim and families and being driven by individual sustainable achievement and not service design, are all core elements of future success.
+Embedded within a robust Governance structure and developed as part of existing services as one continuous offer is crucial to future integrated working and delivery.